Understanding and predicting the interactions of narcotic and pharmaceutical mixtures using the zebrafish model

 School of Pharmacy and Biomedical Sciences

 11 July 2021 (midnight)

 The studentship is only open to UK nationals (unfortunately dual nationals cannot be considered for this position).
 Successful applicants will receive a bursary to cover tuition fees at the UK rate for four years, and a stipend in line with the UKRI rate (£15,609 for 2021/22).
-All costs for the research will also be covered (consumables, travel etc.).
+All costs for the research will also be covered (including but not limited to consumables and travel).
 This PhD is funded by Dstl, which performs research on behalf of the UK Ministry of Defence.